 This is my preparedness library.
-This it is not exhaustive, but it’s a list of the books, films and other media I think are important.
+This is not exhaustive, but it’s a list of the books, films, and other media I think are important.
 These are books that I’ve read or that are well-respected in their fields.
 I’ve read most of them or have them on my immediate to-be-read list (that stack of books by my nightstand or on the read first list on my Kindle).
 Some may be available as a digital file only.
-I do not link to a free .pdf version of a book still in print as these are often pirated, so check your local library if you can’t afford to purchase!
-Check out this post on all the free ways to read book.
+I do not link to a free .pdf version of a book still in print as these are often pirated, so check your local library if you can’t afford to purchase it!
+Check out this post on all the free ways to read books.

 - Survival Mom: How to Prepare Your Family for Everyday Disasters and Worst-Case Scenarios by Lisa Bedford – love this book from a Mom’s perspective.

 - Survival Hacks: Over 200 Ways to Use Everyday Items for Survival – Creek Stewart